 WordPress Maintenance – What is a WordPress Plugin & why should I maintain it?

 Think of WordPress as an eco-system of software.
 You have the main WordPress package which is a very solid package for creating an maintaining web pages.
-However on top of that you also have plugins.
+On top of that you also have plugins.
 Plugins are small to large software packages created to handle specific tasks on your WordPress web site.
 That task may be as simple as integrating some social buttons, or as complex as an entire shopping cart system like Woocommerce.
 Plugins can be free or paid items and they are essential for extending WordPress’s capabilities into many very useful areas.